 What is a Black Willow?

-Black willows can grow to a height of 100 feet (30 m.) in the wild.
-They are native to this country and grow naturally on river banks and in flood plains.
+Black willows can grow to a height of 100 feet (30.5 m.) in the wild.
+They are native to this country and grow naturally on riverbanks and in flood plains.
 According to black willow information, cultivated trees often grow as large shrubs or smaller trees.

 Wildlife appreciate black willows.
 Deer and other mammals browse these willows and many use it as shelter.
-Honey bees are happy for the nectar.
-Humans use their wood for lumber, furniture and doors, and also plant them are shade trees.
+Honeybees are happy for the nectar.
+Humans use their wood for lumber, furniture, and doors and also plant them as shade trees.

 Black Willow Tree Care